brandonhudavid/twitch-tweets-prod/README.md

 Thanks for your interest in contributing!
 At the moment, I have not set up a streamlined way for others to contribute.
 However, I think it would be cool to clean up the code so that others could expand the game to different streaming circles via a simple Pull Request (or even a Google Form for the less tech savvy).

+For now, the best way to help would be providing your honest feedback via this [anonymous form](https://forms.gle/RxpQwTfxsxtCcGoM8).

 If you're interested in contributing, let's keep in touch!
 Feel free to contact me on Twitter: [@bdiddydavid](https://twitter.com/bdiddydavid)

 <!-- CONTACT -->